Curley Hallman

 Hudson "Curley" Hallman (born September 3, 1947) is an American former football player and coach.
 He served as the head coach at the University of Southern Mississippi (1988–1990) and Louisiana State University (1991–1994), compiling a career college football head coaching record of 39–39.
-He is widely considered the worst coach in LSU Tigers football history.

 Early years

 Growing up near Tuscaloosa, Alabama, Hallman aspired to play for Alabama under head coach Bear Bryant.
 Alabama did not recruit him, although Gene Stallings at Texas A&M did.
 He played on the Aggies' 1967 squad, which garnered a Southwest Conference championship and a Cotton Bowl Classic win.
 In the bowl game, Hallman intercepted two passes by Alabama quarterback Ken Stabler.
 Hallman graduated from the school in 1970.

 Assistant coaching

 As an assistant coach, Hallman served four seasons (1973–1976) under Bear Bryant at Alabama, two seasons under Richard Williamson at Memphis State in 1977-78 and six seasons (1982–1987) under Jackie Sherrill at his alma mater, coaching the defensive backs of the famed Wrecking Crew before being offered a head coaching position at Southern Miss.
 He had additionally coached linebackers (1979–1980) and defensive backs (1981) at Clemson University under Danny Ford.